captifi/captifi-openwrt/README.md

 This integration creates a customer-friendly deployment system where:

+1. The WiFi network name is set to "CaptiFi Setup" during installation
-1. Customers connect to the WiFi and see a PIN registration splash page
+2. Customers connect to the WiFi and see a PIN registration splash page
-2. They enter their CaptiFi PIN to activate the device
+3. They enter their CaptiFi PIN to activate the device
-3. Upon successful activation, the system fetches and displays their custom splash page
+4. Upon successful activation, the system fetches and displays their custom splash page
-4. The activated device maintains communication with CaptiFi via heartbeats
+5. The activated device maintains communication with CaptiFi via heartbeats
-5. Guest data is collected and sent to CaptiFi
+6. Guest data is collected and sent to CaptiFi
-6. The device receives and processes commands from CaptiFi
+7. The device receives and processes commands from CaptiFi

 ## Quick Installation